Merck CEO Quits Trump Advisory Role in 'Stand Against Intolerance' -- 4th Update

 General Electric Co.
 Chairman Jeff Immelt will remain on the manufacturing council, according to the company, which issued a statement saying, "GE has no tolerance for hate, bigotry or racism, and we strongly condemn the violent extremism in Charlottesville over the weekend."
 The statement said, "It is important for GE to participate in the discussion on how to drive growth and productivity in the U.S."

-Stephen Schwarzman, CEO of private-equity firm Blackstone Group LP and the chairman of Mr. Trump's Strategic and Policy Forum, a group of executives tapped to advise the president on how government policy affects business and the economy, condemned "bigotry, hatred and extremism" in a statement.
+Stephen Schwarzman, CEO of private-equity firm Blackstone Group LP and the chairman of Mr. Trump's Strategic and Policy Forum, a group of executives tapped to advise the president on how government policy affects business and the economy, condemned "bigotry, hatred and extremism."
 He will remain chairman of the panel, a spokeswoman said.

 "Encouraging tolerance and understanding must be a core national imperative and I will work to further that goal," Mr. Schwarzman said in the statement.